 1. Dorothy Wrinch founded Mathematical Biochemistry

-Dorothy Wrinch is possibly one of the greatest female minds in STEM you might not have heard of.
-She was a mathematician and biochemical theorist, who is best known for her attempt to deduce protein structure using only mathematical principles.
+Dorothy Wrinch is possibly one of the greatest female minds in STEM.
+She was a mathematician and biochemical theorist, who is best known for her attempt to deduce protein structure using mathematical principles.

-Dorothy attended Girton College at The University of Cambridge in 1913 to study mathematics.
-She was soon introduced to Bertrand Russell and became an advocate for his work for many years.
+Dorothy attended Girton College at the University of Cambridge in 1913 to study mathematics.
+She was strongly influenced by mathematician Godfrey Harold Hardy and British philosopher, mathematician, and logician Bertrand Russell and went on to study symbolic logic with him.

-Between 1918 and 1932 she published no less than 20 papers on n pure and applied mathematics and 16 on scientific methodology and on the philosophy of science.
+Between 1918 and 1932 she published no fewer than 20 papers on pure and applied mathematics and 16 on scientific methodology and on the philosophy of science.

-Her most significant contribution to STEM was her so-called "cyclol structure".
-This hypothesis was the first structural model for folded, globular proteins.
+Her most significant contribution to STEM was her so-called "cyclol structure" – the first structural model for folded, globular proteins.

 Whilst her work is an excellent example of the power of empirical falsifiability in the scientific process, it did help lay the foundations for the development of the DNA double helix structure defined by Crick and Watson in the 1950s.